 Students just beginning study of the French language should plan for at least one full year of work and, preferably two, in order to develop effective use of a language.
 Students who take 101 in their first semester will be able to complete a French major at Grinnell and/or study off campus in a French-speaking country.

 The lower-level sequence is two to four semesters (depending on initial placement), as follows:

-FRN 103 (fall) 1st year intensive French for students who have already taken some French (covers content of 101 and 102)
+- FRN 103 (fall) first year intensive French for students who have already taken some French (covers content of 101 and 102)

 French 101, 102 and 103 use a set of intensive instructional materials aimed at promoting the acquisition of written and oral language skills.
 The fall semester 103 (Accelerated Introduction to French) is designed as a complete review of introductory French for incoming students and assumes no familiarity with the work done in 101.
 French 221 and 222 provide a grammar review at the intermediate level and introduce students to reading and to basic literary analysis in French.
 French 222 emphasizes reading and analyzing literary and historical texts and films of greater length and complexity.
 All courses are conducted in French.

 Students at the 200-and 300-level are also eligible for the one-credit 201: French Speaking.
 This course conducted by the French assistant is designed to develop oral communication skills in an informal conversational setting.
 It may be taken once for credit and it must be taken concurrently with a 200- or 300-level course in the French department.

 Students placed into the 300 level may choose from among the following courses: (Numbering does not reflect level of difficulty.)